Walter Hinton

 He spent years touring as a speaker promoting aviation.

+Walter Hinton married first to Sallie Adeline Fenner in New Orleans, Louisiana on November 17, 1917.
+They were divorced by 1930.
+Walter then married another divorcee, Carrie Susan (Muller) Knapp, in a church near Times Square in New York City on New Year's Eve, 1931.
+He was 43 years old and she was 36.
+There were no children born of either marriage.

-An airport in his birth town of Van Wert (KVNW) named in his honor as Walter Hinton Field.
-The 100-year anniversary of his transatlantic flight was celebrated on Walter Hinton Day, May 18, 2019 at the Van Wert County Regional Airport.
+An airport in the county of his birth was rededicated as the Van Wert County Airport: Honorary Walter Hinton Field on July 7, 1985.
+The 100-year anniversary of his transatlantic flight was celebrated on Walter Hinton Day at the Van Wert County Regional Airport (KVNW) on May 18, 2019.

 Hinton spent his retirement in Pompano Beach, Florida, where he delighted in sharing his memories with local children.
 One of his happiest events of his later years was being a special guest on an early supersonic transatlantic flight of the Concorde, making the trip which had first taken Hinton 19 days in less than four hours.

-Hinton was President and founder of the Aviation Institute of U.S.A Washington D.C. in 1927 and 1928, where he published several periodicals on aviation.
+Hinton was president and founder of the Aviation Institute of U.S.A Washington D.C. in 1927 and 1928, where he published several periodicals on aviation.
 Periodicals included Opportunities in Aviation, The Wright Whirlwind Motor, Pioneers in Aviation, Aviation Progress, and Wings of Opportunity.

 After his death in 1981, his ashes were interred at Arlington National Cemetery.